Secret documents released yesterday show the "grave reservations" of Attorney-General Lord Goldsmith about the legality of war.

 The Financial Times reports the European Union’s agreement to back tough restrictions on bankers’ bonuses.
 It reports that: “Under legislation expected to pass the European parliament next week, between 40 and 60 per cent of bonuses would have to be deferred for three to five years and half the upfront bonus would have to be paid in shares or in other securities linked to the bank’s performance.
 As a result, the cash portion would be limited to between 20 per cent and 30 per cent, far tighter the limits currently used by most members of the 27-nation bloc.”
 The FT adds: “The UK Financial Services Authority, which already has a remuneration code in place, said it was studying how the proposed directive would affect its practices.
 Treasury officials in the UK said the proposal were in line with last weekend’s G20 communique and Basel agreements but that it was important that they were implemented ‘in a co-ordinated manner in all major financial centres’.”
 Labour MEP Arlene McCarthy, who steered the legislation through the European Parliament, said the law will “end incentives for excessive risk-taking”, With European Union internal market commissioner Michel Barnier describing the new rules as “a step in the right direction”.

 And The Independent reports backbench Tory MP Philip Hollobone’s call for the burka to be banned in public.
 The MP for Kettering is tabling a private members’ Bill called the ‘Face Covering (Regulations) Bill’ which seeks to ban “certain facial coverings” from being worn in public.
 There is no realistic prospect, however, of ever becoming law, and is highly unlikely ever to be debated – though it has been printed.
 Hollobone says: “I think it is inappropriate to cover your face in public, whether it’s a burka, a balaclava or anything else… We are never going to get along with having a fully integrated society if a substantial minority insist on concealing their identity from everyone else.”
 The Indy describes Hollobone as “one of the most right wing” MPs in Parliament, adding: “The UK Independence Party chose not to field a candidate against Mr Hollobone at the election because his views on Europe are so close to those of Ukip.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.